argonne-lcf/balsam/docs/development/data-model.md

 ## The REST API

 Refer to the interactive document located under the `/docs` URL of your Balsam server for detailed information about each endpoint.
+For instance, launch a local server with `docker-compose up` and visit [localhost:8000/docs](http://localhost:8000/docs).

 ![Swagger UI](../graphs/swagger.png)